 Abstract

-Objective: Deferoxamine mesylate has poor permeability and therefore, its oral bioavailability is less than 2% and it lacks dose proportionality.
+Objective: Deferoxamine mesylate has poor permeability, and thus has poor oral bioavailability (less than 2%) and lacks dose proportionality.
 It is administered as a slow subcutaneous or intravenous infusion due to its poor bioavailability.
-Polymeric micelles are excellent potential drug delivery systems for increasing permeability and oral bioavailability of drugs.
+Polymeric micelles are excellent potential drug delivery systems used to increase permeability and oral bioavailability of drugs.
 The aim of this study was to prepare and optimize polymeric micelles containing a hydrophilic drug, deferoxamine mesylate, as an oral drug delivery system.

-Methods: Full factorial design with three variables; type of surfactant, surfactant concentration and type of polymer in two levels was applied as an experimental study design.
-The effect of variables on formulation characters such as particle size, entrapment efficiency, drug release, thermal behavior, in vitro iron bonding and Ex-vivo rat intestinal permeability was evaluated.
+Methods: Full factorial design with three variables including type of surfactant, surfactant concentration, and type of polymer in two levels was applied as an experimental study design.
+The effect of variables on formulation characteristics such as particle size, entrapment efficiency, drug release, thermal behavior, in vitro iron bonding, and ex vivo rat intestinal permeability was evaluated.

 Results: Polymeric micelles showed 80% entrapment efficiency and particle size less than 83 nm, with a continuous drug release pattern.
-The change in the type of polymer from carbomer to Ploxamer significantly increased drug release.
-All polymeric micelles increased an iron bonding ability of deferoxamine mesylate compared to control that it seems that surfactants can play an important role in this ability.
-Polymeric micelles increased drug permeability through intestine compared to control, more than 2.5-folds that are mainly affected by polymer type.
+The change in the type of polymer from carbomer to ploxamer significantly increased drug release.
+All polymeric micelles increased the iron bonding ability of deferoxamine mesylate compared to the control, suggesting that surfactants play an important role in this ability.
+Polymeric micelles increased drug permeability more than 2.5-fold through the intestine compared to the control, which is mainly affected by polymer type.

-Conclusion: Optimized polymeric micelle formula consists of Tween and Span with 1.35 CMC and poloxamer that demonstrated 97.32% iron bonding and showed a 3-fold increase in deferoxamine mesylate permeation through the rat intestine compared with control.
+Conclusion: The optimized polymeric micelle formula consists of Tween and Span with 1.35 critical micelle concentration and poloxamer that demonstrated 97.32% iron bonding and a 3-fold increase in deferoxamine mesylate permeation through the rat intestine compared with the control.

 Key words: Deferoxamine mesylate, Polymeric micelle, Oral bioavailability, Optimization technique, Iron chelators